-The more limited bandwidth, the greater the distortion and the greater the potential for error by the receiver.

-The high the data rate of a signal, the greater is its effective bandwidth.

-The greater the bandwidth of a transmission system, the higher is the data rate that can be transmission be transmission.
+- □ Consider the case binary data is encoded into digital signal, and to be transmitted by a transmission medium. - Digital signal contains an infinite bandwidth but a real transmission medium has a finite bandwidth, which can limit the data rate that can be carried on the transmission medium. - □ Limited bandwidth creates distortions of the input signal, which makes the task of interpreting the received signal more difficult. - □ The more limited bandwidth, the greater the distortion and the greater the potential for error by the receiver. - ☐ The high the data rate of a signal, the greater is its effective bandwidth. - □ The greater the bandwidth of a transmission system, the higher is the data rate that can be transmitted.